geopm/geopm/README.md

 succeed.
 On Ubuntu or Debian consider using the `mk-build-deps` command against the `libgeopmd/debian/control` and `libgeopm/debian/control` files to install build dependencies.
 On `yum` based operating systems consider using the `yum-builddep` command.
-This should be applied to the spec files created with each library's `configure` command completes: `libgeopmd/geopm-service.spec` and `libgeopm/geopm-runtime.spec`.
+This should be applied to the spec files created after each library's `configure` command completes: `libgeopmd/geopm-service.spec` and `libgeopm/geopm-runtime.spec`.
 On `zypper` based systems some inspection of the spec files may be required to determine build dependency packages.